Warnings of rogue ‘community helpers’ targeting the elderly and vulnerable

 The incident has been reported to police.

-- Do you have a story to share?
+A police spokesperson said: “While it is fantastic to see local community groups coming together to support vulnerable people, we are aware of reports of rogue traders looking to profit from the social ramifications of COVID-19.

+“If you, or someone you know is offered support by a stranger, please take all steps possible to identify them and ensure that they are offering genuine support.”

+- Have you been approached by one of these fraudsters?
+Your experience may warn others.
 Email louise.hepburn@archant.co.uk with further information.